A Comparative analysis of Layer-wise Representational Capacity in AR and Diffusion LLMs: Layer-skip at Inference

 Crucially, our approach is:1) \textit{Static and task-agnostic:} We identify skip-eligible layers based on training-time similarity analysis, without per-task tuning or dynamic routing.2) \textit{Architecture-agnostic:} Unlike YOCO-style methods that require cache-once designs or parameter sharing, our method applies to any pretrained model without modification.3) \textit{Complementary to KV-caching:} Layer skipping reduces FLOPs and depth; KV-caching reduces memory and redundant computation across tokens.
 Both can be combined for compounded benefits.

-\textbf{Skip policy.} Based on Figure~\ref{fig:layer-sim_all}, we define a skip set $\mathcal{S} \subset \{1, \ldots, L\}$ containing layers with consecutive similarity $> \theta$ (we use $\theta = 0.95$ by default).
-During inference, for each layer $\ell \in \mathcal{S}$, we bypass the transformer block and directly pass $\mathbf{h}_{\ell-1}$ to layer $\ell+1$.
-Residual connections ensure gradient flow and representational continuity.
-Our algorithm is shown in \cref{alg:layer_skip}.
+\textbf{Skip policy}.
+We define a skip set $\mathcal{L}_{\text{skip}} \subset {1,\dots,L}$ of size $N$ containing the $N$ layers whose adjacency similarity is highest, subject to the constraint that no two selected layers are consecutive.
+During inference, for each layer $\ell \in \mathcal{L}_{\text{skip}}$, we bypass the transformer block and directly pass $\mathbf{h}_{\ell-1}$ to layer $\ell+1$, i.e. $\mathbf{h}_\ell := \mathbf{h}_{\ell-1}$.
+Residual connections ensures representational continuity, so bypassing a block only discards its (small) additive update rather than truncating the residual stream.
+Our algorithm is shown in Algorithm~\ref{alg:static_layer_skip}.

 \textbf{Quality vs. Efficiency Hypothesis:} Minimal degradation for dLLMs, High similarity indicates redundancy; skipping should preserve task performance.
 Larger degradation for AR models as AR models may rely more on incremental refinement, making layer skipping more disruptive.